CaioContiG/caiocontig.github.io/_projects/1_project.md

 title: UGV/UAV Path-Planning
 description: Collaborative Unmanned Ground and Aerial vehicles Path Planning for Inventory Management in Warehouses.
 img: assets/img/ugv_uav.png
-importance: 1
+importance: 3
-#category: work
+category: previous
 ---
-The project served as my final paper for graduation and got maximum grade for it.
+The project was my final paper for bachelor's and got maximum grade for it.
 It led to a [publication](https://ieeexplore.ieee.org/document/9995748) entitled Collaborative UGV/UAV Path Planning for Inventory Management in Warehouses and received an award as one of the top 15 best papers at the [conference](https://fei.edu.br/robotica/lars-sbr/).

 <div class="row justify-content-sm-center">
   <div class="col">